Starfallchen/SolarViewHedonic/README.md

 # SolarViewHedonic
-The replication package for the PNAS article "Impact of Large-scale Solar on Property Values in the US: Diverse Effects and Causal Mechanisms"
+The replication package for PNAS article "Impact of Large-scale Solar on Property Values in the US: Diverse Effects and Causal Mechanisms"

 This package include the following items:
 1. The LSSPV visibility data for large-scale solar sites in US Large Scale Solar Photovoltaic Database (based on the 2023 version, most recent version is available in https://eerscmap.usgs.gov/uspvdb).